MarkusHarnusek/USRTG/README.md

 # USRTG Server

+USRTG (Unified Sim Racing Telemetry Getter) is a powerful and versatile tool designed to collect telemetry data from various racing games and broadcast it in real-time.
+By leveraging modern .NET technologies, USRTG ensures efficient and reliable data handling, making it an essential utility for sim racing enthusiasts and developers alike.

+## Supported Games
+- **Assetto Corsa**: Seamlessly integrates with one of the most popular racing simulators to provide detailed telemetry data.

 ## Overview
 The USRTG Server is a .NET-based application designed to handle network communication and packet processing.
 It is structured to provide efficient and scalable solutions for real-time data handling.